microsoft/vscode-docs/docs/languages/html.md

 ---
 # HTML in Visual Studio Code

-Visual Studio Code provides basic support for HTML programming out of the box.
+Visual Studio Code provides basic support for HTML scripting out of the box.
 There is syntax highlighting, smart completions with IntelliSense, and customizable formatting.
 VS Code also includes great Emmet support.

 ## IntelliSense